SwingGuy1024/DogTags/README.md

 `withTransients(boolean useTransients)`

-`withFinalFieldsOnly(boolean useFinalFieldsOnly)`

 `withReflectUpTo(Class<? super T> reflectUpToClass`

-## Building

-Build using Maven.
-The DogTags `src` folder has no dependencies, and the `test` folder depends on junit and commons.lang3 (for performance comparisons with EqualsBuilder).

-The project is in an experimental state.
-It's usable in this state, but the API may change.

 ### Available options are:

-#####  Exclusion and Inclusion mode
+####  Exclusion and Inclusion mode
-Defaults to exclusion mode, where all eligible fields are used unless explicity excluded.
+Defaults to exclusion mode, where all eligible fields get used unless explicitly excluded.
-In inclusion mode, no fields are included unless explicitly included.
-Fields may be marked for inclusion or exclusion by specifying the field name or annotating the field.
+In inclusion mode, no fields get used unless explicitly included.
+You may mark fields for inclusion or exclusion by specifying the field name or annotating the field.
 DogTags provides annotations for including/excluding, but allows you to use your preferred annotation for compatibility with other tools

-##### Transients *(exclusion mode only)*
+#### Transients *(exclusion mode only)*
 By default, transients are excluded unless using inclusion mode or enabling the *transients* option.
-(Transients need no special status in inclusion mode, since nothing is included automatically anyway.)
+(Transients need no special status in inclusion mode, since nothing gets included automatically anyway.)

-##### ReflectUpTo
+#### ReflectUpTo
 Allows you to specify an ancestor class to include ancestral fields.
 By defualt, only fields from the target class are used, but as many ancestors as you need may be included.

-##### HashBuilder
+#### HashBuilder
 By default, hash codes are calculated using the same formula as `Objects.hash()`.
 But you may provide your own hash calculator instead.

-##### FinalFieldsOnly  *(exclusion mode only)*
-Only final fields are included.
-This also allows you to cache the hashed value to improve hashing performance.

-##### CachedHash
+#### CachedHash
 Cache the hash value for improved performance.
 This should be used with caution, and must be explicitly enabled.
 The current design requires your 'hashCode()' implementation to be written in a certain way, but the alternative approaches (below) will eliminate that requirement and encapsulate all the details of the hash cache.

 ### Planned Options under Consideration